Scientific fundamentals of hair loss treatment

 Blood flow stimulation

-Evidence-based ingredients
+Evidence-based active ingredients

 Minoxidil→

-Opens potassium channels in hair cells
+Mechanism of action: Opens potassium channels in hair cells

-Inhibits both isoforms of the 5α-reductase enzyme
+Mechanism of action: Inhibits both isoforms of the 5α-reductase enzyme

 Compounded by Swiss pharmacies